bethebunny/conflag/README.md

         result: if(done, [], [start] + arange(start + step, stop, step)),
     }.result,

-    // Create a list that contains a copy of model_params for each value in our sweep
+    // A list that contains a copy of model_params for each value in our sweep
     experiments: map(
         // & is the patch operator, letting us override just the parts we want to change (_dropout) => model_params + {decoder_mlp: &{dropout: _dropout}},